Pack-year

-A pack-year is a clinical quantification of cigarette smoking used to measure a person's exposure to tobacco.
+A pack-year (abbreviated py) is a clinical quantification of cigarette smoking used to measure a person's exposure to tobacco.
 This is used to assess their risk of developing lung cancer or other pathologies related to tobacco use.
 However, it is difficult to rely on the assessment based on the pack-year due to the different nature of the packaging by different companies.

 Definition

-The pack-year is a unit for measuring the amount a person has smoked over a long period of time.
+The pack-year is a unit used to measure the amount a person has smoked over a long period of time.
 It is calculated by multiplying the number of packs of cigarettes smoked per day by the number of years the person has smoked.
 For example, 1 pack-year is equal to smoking 20 cigarettes (1 pack) per day for 1 year, or 40 cigarettes per day for half a year, and so on.

 One pack-year is the equivalent of 365 packs of cigarettes or 7,300 cigarettes, in a year as smoker.